Everything PR News

 What are some examples of (W)right On's elevated experience?

-For our client partners, something that stands out is that we’ve never locked them into contracts with exit clauses.
-If a client isn’t happy or has a change of strategy or fortunes, they can halt services.
+For our client partners, something that stands out is that we've never locked them into contracts with exit clauses.
+If a client isn't happy or has a change of strategy or fortunes, they can halt services.
 That means we work to earn their business every day.
 It goes both ways, however.
 We have ended client relationships when we encounter a mismatch in style or expectations.
-That’s important to maintain our team’s positive outlook and high motivation.
-One of our values is to he inspired by our client partners.
-It’s critically important.
+That's important to maintain our team's positive outlook and high motivation.
+One of our values is to be inspired by our client partners.
+It's critically important.

 For team members, we have a compensation structure and benefits plan that recognizes their value and talents while being highly competitive.
 More than that though, we try to make time for fun and organize quarterly team socials or friendly competitions so that we all stay connected and build stronger relationships.